James-Feldmayer/Adaptive-Random-Testing/README.md

 Step2.
 In the terminal "pip install graphics.py"

 Step3.
+In the terminal "pip install numpy"

-Run ART.py (It will either work or will say install tkinter)
+Step4.
+Run basic.py (It will either work or will say install tkinter)